-- Measurable: Yes, it provides indicators for measuring progress (i.e. adoption of new law). - Achievable: Yes, possibly. - ☑ Relevant: Yes, ensuring children are safe from attacks in schools is relevant for the mission. - ☑ Time-bound: Yes, it set a date of completion (i.e. by the end of year 1)
+- Yes, this objective is SMART. - Specific: Yes, it specifies the proposed target audience and action (i.e., influencing the host government to adopt a new law...). - Measurable: Yes, it provides indicators for measuring progress (i.e., adoption of new law). - Achievable: Yes, possibly. - Relevant: Yes, ensuring children are safe from attacks in schools is relevant for the mission. - Time-bound: Yes, it sets a date for completion (i.e., by the end of year 1)